acemint/interview-25aeca70-fc6a-40ae-883e-c51be6490d02/readme.md

 https://github.com/pressly/goose?tab=readme-ov-file#install

 Then after goose is installed, run this:
-`goose -dir ./data-migration sqlite3 vouchers.db up`
+`goose -dir ./backend/data-migration sqlite3 vouchers.db up`

 Then you should've seen a vouchers.db created in your project directory

 ## Running App
 After running the migration, you can just run:
-`go run main.go`
+`cd backend` then after that `go run main.go`

+# Setup Frontend

 # Notes